Best 1-6x Scope – The Top 5 Optics in 2023

 Leupold’s VX-6HD 1-6x-24mm Riflescope certainly deserves special mention, although he warned that it is also among the priciest optics on the market.

 Then there’s the overall excellence of the windage and elevation adjustment turrets.
+In comparison to my previous experiences with scopes like the Bushnell Elite Tactical, the precision and clarity of the adjustments on the VX-6HD were a significant step up.
 Not only do these lock, but they can instantly be reset to zero.
 They are very clearly marked, too – many scopes don’t have any markings, but the VX-6HD 1-6x-24mm Riflescope makes it very simple for you to keep track of where you adjusted these dials previously.

 The illuminated reticle is perfect for lowlight conditions.
+I found this particularly advantageous during early morning hunts, where the reticle’s illumination outperformed similar models in terms of visibility and clarity.
 I really appreciated the reticle when combined with the Twilight Max HD Light Management System.
 This proprietary system is exclusive to Leupold scopes, and it gives you about 30 minutes of extra shooting light between dusk and dawn.

 The edge-to-edge HD clarity also adds to the overall exceptional performance and visibility offered by this scope.